moderntribe/block-editor-custom-alignments/README.md

 ## Usage

 The plugin runs off of an `_experimentalLayout` attribute in `theme.json` that allows a developer to define extra alignments (widths) for blocks that support alignment.
 If a block doesn't support alignment, this feature will not display.
 All values within the `_experimentalLayout` array's objects are required.
+Excluding this array from your `theme.json` file will disable most features of the plugin.

 ```
 "_experimentalLayout": [